arBmind/qbs-clang-containers/Readme.md

 This docker image is used to run continuious integrations and local builds with the Qbs build system.

 The image contains a clang as the main compiler.
-The qt variants also contain some qt module.
+The -qt variants also contain some Qt modules.

 ## Usage